skelet8801/TwTown/terms.md

 Additionally, the Service might not be available due to reasons outside the Owner’s reasonable control, such as “force majeure” (eg. labor actions, infrastructural breakdowns or blackouts etc).

 Service reselling
-Users may not reproduce, duplicate, copy, sell, resell or exploit any portion of TwiDown and of its Service without the Owner’s express prior written permission, granted either directly or through a legitimate reselling program.
+Users may not reproduce, duplicate, copy, sell, resell or exploit any portion of TwTown and of its Service without the Owner’s express prior written permission, granted either directly or through a legitimate reselling program.

 Privacy policy
-To learn more about the use of their Personal Data, Users may refer to the privacy policy of TwiDown.
+To learn more about the use of their Personal Data, Users may refer to the privacy policy of TwTown.

 Intellectual property rights
-Without prejudice to any more specific provision of these Terms, any intellectual property rights, such as copyrights, trademark rights, patent rights and design rights related to TwiDown are the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties relating to intellectual property.
+Without prejudice to any more specific provision of these Terms, any intellectual property rights, such as copyrights, trademark rights, patent rights and design rights related to TwTown are the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties relating to intellectual property.

-All trademarks — nominal or figurative — and all other marks, trade names, service marks, word marks, illustrations, images, or logos appearing in connection with TwiDown are, and remain, the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties related to intellectual property.
+All trademarks — nominal or figurative — and all other marks, trade names, service marks, word marks, illustrations, images, or logos appearing in connection with TwTown are, and remain, the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties related to intellectual property.

 Changes to these Terms
 The Owner reserves the right to amend or otherwise modify these Terms at any time.
 In such cases, the Owner will appropriately inform the User of these changes.